-Serum osteocalcin measurement is used to monitor and evaluate the efficacy of treatment in patients with osteopenia, osteoporosis, Paget's disease or other disorders in which osteocalcin levels are elevated and as an adjunct to the diagnosis of abnormal cystic acidosis / pathological conditions bone formation, including Paget's disease, bone metastases, primary hyperparathyroidism, and renal osteodystrophy.
+Serum osteocalcin measurement is used to monitor and evaluate the effectiveness of treatment in patients with osteopenia, osteoporosis, Paget's disease, or other disorders in which osteocalcin levels are elevated and as an auxiliary test in the diagnosis of pathological conditions associated with an increased bone resorption/synthesis cycle, including Paget's disease, neoplasms accompanied by bone metastases, primary hyperparathyroidism, and renal osteodystrophy.

 More information

-Osteocalcin is a bone matrix protein, the most important protein after collagen, and is used as an indicator of bone metabolism because it is produced only by osteoblasts.
-Osteocalcin is an integral part of the bone formation process and a small amount of osteocalcin enters the bloodstream.
-Circulating osteocalcin levels are a specific indicator of bone degradation and remodeling processes.
-Its production is dependent on vitamin K and is stimulated by 1,25 dihydroxy vitamin D.
+Osteocalcin is a protein of the bone matrix, the most essential protein after collagen, and is used as an indicator of bone metabolism because it is produced only by osteoblasts.
+Osteocalcin is an integral part of the bone formation process, and a small amount of osteocalcin enters the bloodstream.
+Circulating levels of osteocalcin are a specific marker of bone resorption and remodeling processes.
+Its production depends on vitamin K and is stimulated by 1,25 dihydroxyvitamin D.

-Osteocalcin measurement is used to screen women at risk of developing osteoporosis, to monitor bone metabolism in patients with growth hormone deficiency, hypothyroidism, hyperthyroidism and chronic renal failure.
-It is also used to monitor women during the menopausal and postmenopausal onset period and during hormone replacement therapy, to monitor the treatment of pre-menopausal women with LHRH agonists, to monitor the suppression of bone metabolism induced by glucocorticoids, and monitoring the treatment of renal osteodystrophy.
+Osteocalcin measurement is used to screen women at risk of developing osteoporosis and to monitor bone metabolism in patients with growth hormone deficiency, hypothyroidism, hyperthyroidism, and chronic renal failure.
+It is also used to monitor women during the perimenopausal and postmenopausal period and hormone replacement therapy, to monitor the treatment of premenopausal women with LHRH agonists, to monitor suppression of bone metabolism caused by glucocorticoids, and to monitor the treatment of renal osteodystrophy.

 Possible Interpretations of Pathological Values

-• Increase: Hyperparathyroidism, rapid bone growth in children (maximal levels occur between ages 10 and 16), postmenopausal women, low estrogen production, low calcium intake, low physical activity, osteomalacia, Paget's disease, fractures (up to 1 year), renal failure with dialysis.
+- Increase: Hyperparathyroidism, rapid bone growth in children (peak levels occur between ages 10 and 16), postmenopausal women, low estrogen production, low calcium intake, low physical activity, osteomalacia, Paget's disease, hyperthyroidism (reduced with treatment), fractures (up to 1 year), renal failure with hemodialysis.
 Medications: 1,25 dihydroxy-vitamin D, calcitriol.

-• Decrease: Hypothyroidism, multiple myeloma, hypercalcaemia associated with malignancy, cirrhosis of the liver.
+- Decrease: Hypoparathyroidism, multiple myeloma, hypercalcemia associated with malignancy, liver cirrhosis.
 Medications: Glucocorticoids, heparin, warfarin, tamoxifen, postmenopausal hormone replacement therapy.

 Important Note